-While the fight against COVID19 rightfully demands the attention of our industry, it is important we not lose sight of the transition away from LIBOR.
-At the Structured Finance Association, we are helping manage this transition and today launch a ser
+While the fight against COVID-19 rightfully demands the attention of our industry, it is important we not lose sight of the transition away from LIBOR.
+See how SFA is actively engaged in managing this transition.

 - Amend legacy business loan contracts to specify a replacement rate.
 This can be done if the two sides simply agree how things should move forward.